 Flowers are nature's gifts to us.
 And we've found all kinds of ways to give each and every one their own sigificance.
 Before you give one to someone - or buy one for yourself - look through the Official Eleazar Florist's catalogue for all the individual symbolism!
-Stay tuned... this is a multi-part series! :)
+Stay tuned...
+I'll be adding to this collection! :)

 ![]() Amaranth (Immortality) These are some tough flora!
 They have a reputation for not withering or fading easily - they even tend to stay strong and red in death!
 There's a classic book where amaranth are in the Garden of Eden, because they were 'removed' from heaven.
 It's kind of scary... but isn't that exciting? |